University of Oxford Department for Continuing Education

 - IT facilities

 - Gym and sporting facilities

-Requests for an associate college membership must be made at the time of application and cannot be guaranteed.
-As college memberships are limited in number, early application is strongly advised.
-For additional information regarding college membership application and associated annual fees, please contact our course administrator.
+Requests for college associate membership must be made at the time of application and cannot be guaranteed.
+As associate memberships are limited in number, early application is strongly advised.
+For additional information on college associate membership and related fee, please contact our course administrator.

 British Heritage & Culture

-During your year at Oxford University, to help you discover the real Britain, we include a series of study visits at no extra cost such as:
+During your year at Oxford University, to help you discover the real Britain, we include a series of study visits and cultural events at no extra cost such as:

 - Houses of Parliament

 - Tate Britain - The EY Exhibition: Van Gogh and Britain